ThaumielSparrow/rust-sm83/README.md

 Run with `cargo r --release`, or run the executable in `target\release`.
 Select your ROM using the GUI.

 Supports saving in-game (battery-backed RAM) or with savestates.

-Build config uses `lld` for faster linking.
-Default toolchain linker can be used instead if `lld` is not installed by removing `"link-arg=-fuse-ld=lld"` from `.config/config.toml`.

 ### Emulator Keybinds: